Small creatures with a big impact

 Bats represent one of the most extraordinary, important, and understudied groups of animals on the planet.
 A greater understanding of bats will be critical for their conservation, well-being, and the health of the planet.

-A new partnership takes flight
+A partnership takes flight

 By partnering with the bat research community, we are actively creating opportunities that facilitate research into bats, both in the field and in the lab.
 Our efforts in data stewardship are generating long-term repositories for sharing bat research data and information in an accessible and open manner.
 Furthermore, we aim to raise awareness so that everyone can recognize the exceptional nature of bats and the importance of studying this group of mammals and protecting them, and our ecosystems through conservation efforts.